loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 ## 2. What you need for this solution to work

-To start sending ratings from LoyJoy to ProCampaign you will need two things:
+To start sending ratings from LoyJoy to ProCampaign you will need the following things:

  - You need to **define certain process variables in your chat flow**.
 You do this to collect the specific data inputs from our customers.
  - Add the **`ProCampaign`** process block to your chatflow.